LIVE • 20 FREE CALCULATORS

 • Scale winning ad sets by 20% every 3 days.
 Jumping spend by 100% overnight resets the learning phase.

-• In India, CPMs spike during Diwali, IPL season, and year-end (Oct–Dec).
-Factor this into your monthly budget, you may need 30–40% more budget to maintain the same volume.
+• In the US, CPMs spike during Black Friday, Cyber Monday, and Q4 holiday season (Oct–Dec).
+Factor this into your monthly budget — you may need 40–60% more budget to maintain the same volume.

 CAC (Customer Acquisition Cost) is the total marketing and sales cost to acquire that customer, not just the ad spend for that specific purchase, but all marketing costs divided by the number of new customers acquired.